 U.S. births rise for the first time in seven years in 2021

-The report said that 3,659,289 babies were born last year, with the increase driven by women between 25 and 49 years.
-Women aged 35 to 39 accounted for the biggest rise, while the birth rate among teenagers hit a record low.
+The report said 3,659,289 babies were born last year, with the increase driven by women between 25 and 49 years.

+While the fertility rate and the number of births in 2021 has increased, they are still below 2019 levels, said Brady Hamilton, statistician at the National Center for Health Statistics of the CDC.

 Americans had the lowest number of babies in more than four decades in 2020.